ddev/ddev/docs/content/users/usage/architecture.md

 : Contains the nginx configuration used by the web container, which [can be customized](../extend/customization-extendibility.md#providing-custom-nginx-configuration).

 `postgres` directory
-: Contains `postgres/postgresql.conf`, which can be edited if needed.
+: Contains `postgresql.conf`, which can be edited if needed.
 Remove the `#ddev-generated` line at the top to take it over.

 `providers` directory
 : Contains examples and implementations to demonstrate how the [`ddev pull`](../usage/commands.md#pull) command can work with [hosting providers](../providers/index.md).